 - Stopped the placing of a tire reef outside Gloucester harbor

-- Erected and dedicated in August 2001 a 12-foot high monument to memorialize the faith, diligence, and fortitude of the wives of fishermen and mariners everywhere.
+- Erected and dedicated in August 2001 the GFWA Memorial on Stacy Boulevard in Gloucester, MA to memorialize the faith, diligence, and fortitude of the wives of fishermen and mariners everywhere.

 GFWA is making a difference.
 Partnerships are the key.